Maximum penalized likelihood estimation in semiparametric capture-recapture models: Semiparametric mark-recapture-recovery models

-for $t=1,\ldots,T-1$, determined recursively starting with $\chi_{i,T}=1$.
-The likelihood for the capture-recapture-recovery data is the product over each individual of the corresponding probability of their observed encounter history:
+The likelihood for the mark-recapture-recovery data is the product over each individual of the corresponding probability of their observed encounter history: \begin{linenomath*}

-where we use the convention that the empty product is equal to 1 (if $c_i=l_i$), $I$ denotes the indicator function and $N$ the number of individuals in the study; see, e.g., \citet{cat98} or \citet{catmt08}.
+\end{linenomath*} where $I$ denotes the indicator function; see, for example, \citet{cat98,catmt08}.
+The first term in the first line corresponds to individual $i$ being recovered dead at time $l_i+1$, the second term in the first line to individual $i$ not being observed after time $l_i$ (when not recovered dead), and the second line to the capture history from time $c_i$ to time $l_i$ (when it is known that individual $i$ is alive), conditional on being initially observed at time $c_i$.

 In the case of individual-specific covariates that do not vary stochastically over time, it is this likelihood that needs to be considered.
-The survival, recovery and recapture probabilities will then often be time-independent, in which case the corresponding subscript can be omitted.
+The survival, recovery and recapture probabilities may be time-independent, in which case the corresponding subscript can be omitted.
 However, in some cases, for example with a covariate indicating the (known) age of individuals (as in \citealp{via10}) or with year-dependent recapture probabilities, these quantities may be time-dependent.
 The important case of stochastically varying individual-specific covariates requires a separate consideration, given in Section \ref{inditv} below, due to the missing data arising in such a scenario.